cowboycodr/march-interview/README.md

 2. Install dependencies: `npm install`
 3. Run the development server: `npm run dev`
 4. Open [http://localhost:3000](http://localhost:3000) in your browser

+> Also it is hosted on Vercel, you can check it out [here](https://march-interview-xi.vercel.app/)

 ## Implementation Notes